The vegan and environmental city sued by McDonald's

 “Every night everything ends,” reveals Yalcin.

-“A Turkish vegetarian bakery works here because of all the students, but also the people from here who care about the environment.”
+“A Turkish vegetarian bakery works here because of all the students, but also the people who are from here, who care about the environment.”

-Tübingen is also constantly being revitalized and modernized to be increasingly eco-friendly.
+Tübingen is also constantly being revitalized and modernized to be more and more environmentally friendly.

 Wide, well-integrated bike lanes, along with high parking fees, make the city very car-unfriendly.